cmacmackin/flogging/README.md

 spack install flogging
 ```

-If compiling manually, you will need to have Stefano Zaghi's
+If compiling manually, you will need to have the
 [FACE](https://github.com/szaghi/FACE) library installed.
 It is
 recommended that you compile Flogging using the
 [FoBiS.py](https://github.com/szaghi/FoBiS) tool,